 Bulelani Jili is a Ph.D. candidate at Harvard University, where he is a Meta Research Ph.D.
 Fellow.
 His research interests include ICT development, Africa-China relations, cybersecurity, and privacy law.
-He is also a Cybersecurity Fellow at the Harvard Kennedy School, a Fellow at the Atlantic Council, Scholar-in-residence at the Electronic Privacy Information Center, and a Research Associate at Oxford University.
+He is also a Cybersecurity Fellow at the Harvard Kennedy School, a Fellow at the Atlantic Council, Visiting Fellow at The University of Hong Kong Faculty of Law, a Scholar-in-residence at the Electronic Privacy Information Center, and a Research Associate at Oxford University.

-His writing and work have appeared in leading publications and think tanks like the African Affairs, Mail &Guardian, Theory, Culture and Society, Financial Times, Center for Strategic and International Studies, Africa is a Country, The Elephant, Nature, Atlantic Council, and African Center for Strategic Studies.
+His writing has appeared in leading think tanks and publications like African Affairs, Nature, Theory, Culture, and Society, Mail &Guardian, Africa is a Country, The Elephant, South China Morning Post, African Center for Strategic Studies, Politico, and Financial Times.
 He is also a regular panelist and speaker at international conferences.

 Relatedly, he has received numerous prestigious awards, honors, and fellowships.
 This includes: the Wenner-Gren dissertation fieldwork fellowship, Meta Research PhD Fellowship, Yenching Scholarship, Merit & Term-Time Research Fellowship, Standard Bank Africa Chairman’s Scholarship Award, Oppenheimer Graduate Fellowship Fund, and Orrick Fellowship.